dedipresta/srules/README.md

 | `var`       |          | [1,2]        | Access to context variables `You should implement UserContextReader[Ctx] for your model` | `$age > 18`, `var("name", 42)`                                          |
 | `value`     |          | 0            | Access to the current value in a higher order function                                   | `map([1,2,3], value()*2)`                                               |

-## Custom Operators
+## Building a Custom Operator

-You may want to add your own operators or replace existing ones.
+You may want to add your own operators or replace existing ones that do not fit your needs.

 You'll need to implement `Operator` trait and more precisely its `evaluate` method.